Skip to main content

 36. BIOMIQ 2021.

-This page titled 2.30: Perspective: Breast Milk is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Janet Colson (eCampus Ontario) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.30: Perspective: Breast Milk is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Janet Colson (eCampus Ontario) via source content that was edited to the style and standards of the LibreTexts platform.